VeritasSoftware/Wex/README.md

 I have built `Minimal API` endpoints for the test.

-Also, I am using `Sqlite` as a database.
+I am using `Sqlite` as a database.

 I have used `Entity Framework Code First` for creating the database.